Blog

 If you have any questions, please feel free to contact our office located in Thousand Oaks, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-For more information about treatment, contact one of our podiatrists of Advanced Foot & Ankle Medical Center .
+Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
+For more information, contact one of our podiatrists of Advanced Foot & Ankle Medical Center .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Preventing falls among the elderly is very important.
 If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Advanced Foot & Ankle Medical Center .
 Our doctors will assess your condition and provide you with quality advice and care.